dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    congress on the subject, particularly with Mr. Breckenridge, senator from Kentucky, the same person who brought in the bill for repealing John Adams's judiciary law, and the midnight appointments made in the consequence of it.
-This repeal saved the country thirty-two thousand dollars annually, besides freeing it from an intended judiciary despotism.
+This repeal saved the country *thirty-two thousand dollars annually*, besides freeing it from an intended judiciary despotism.

    I spoke to him of the propriety of congress appointing a committee, or by some other method as they might think proper, to enquire into the conduct